CWML/vibe/fmri_eda_prompt.md

 ## EDA Prompt for VSCode + GitHub Copilot

+**This prompt was utilized to generate the fMRI EDA notebook.**

-**Copy and paste this prompt into VSCode with GitHub Copilot enabled:**
+**Copy and paste this prompt into VSCode with GitHub Copilot enabled and agent mode is selected:**

 ```
 # fMRI Dataset Exploratory Data Analysis